menandmice/micetro_docs/guides/admin-manual/webapp_service_management_actions.rst

 Service Management Actions
 =============================
-You must be logged in as a user with privileges to administer DNS in order to add a new service to Micetro.
-Adding a new service is either a two or three step process depending on the type of service being added.
+You must have the permission to administer DNS to add a new service to Micetro.
+Adding a new service is either a two or three step process, depending on the type of service being added.

 Adding a Service
 ----------------